Saucony Cohesion TR 9 Review Facts

 The Cohesion TR 9 is a trail

 One of the most popular features of the Saucony Cohesion TR 9 is its price.
-When it was initially released, it was around half the cost of an average running shoe, which is an especially great deal for a supportive and cushioned shoe that can go off road.
+When it was initially released, it was around half the cost of an average running shoe, which is an especially great deal for a supportive and cushioned shoe that can go offroad.
 A newer version is available, so this shoe currently ranges in price to less than half its original price to slightly more than its original price, depending on the size, color, and retailer.

-Testers found that this shoe gets great traction both on and off-road, and even has good grip on wet surfaces.
+Testers found that this shoe gets great traction both on and off-road, and even has a good grip on wet surfaces.
 The outsole has aggressive triangular lugs on all parts of the foot, which allow it to grip either soft surfaces such as paths and trails, or hard surfaces such as dirt or paved roads or gravel.
 The traction allows the user to have stable landings and push off in order to maintain a good pace while going on daily runs.
 The lugs and grooves also allow users to go up or down hills without worrying about slipping or sliding.
-This shoe does not get good traction on slippery surfaces such as snow
+This shoe does not get good traction on slippery surfaces such as snow or ice.

 The Saucony Cohesion TR 9 has just a light amount of flexibility to allow the wearer to move comfortably, yet is stable enough to go on trails or downhill.
 The outsole has grooves which allow it to bend to go over technical terrain.
 The midsole's IMEVA foam has a light amount of flexibility to allow the foot to push off, and the memory foam is slightly more flexible, as it conforms to the shape of the foot.
 The upper bends just enough to allow the foot to take off and land comfortably.